byu-cpe/ecen192/_labs/y-board_buttons_and_switches.md

 ### Examples
 #### Turn on an LED
-- To make L3 display bright red, you should use this statement in your code (don’t forget to add the semicolon):
+- To make L3 display bright red, you should use this statement in your code (feel free to click the copy button on the far right):
     ```
     Yboard.set_led_color(3, 255, 0, 0);
     ```